 Downtown Halifax is, of course, more bustling.
 There are more cars, more traffic, and more people walking down the sidewalk.
 But there is always a sense that you can find a quite corner – your own private space.
 This is something I’ve always had difficulty finding in Brussels.

 A friend and I were chatting last week about the ‘forests’ around Brussels.
 Coming from an Eastern European country, she also finds the population of Belgium difficult to bear at times.
 As we talked, I remarked that I always find the signs of civilization in the Belgian wooded areas depressing – the dull hum of the highway, signs at every cross trail pointing the way, and always, other walkers.
-My friend marvelled at the many people she encountered who carried maps in the forest, when it would be next to impossible to truly loose your way.
+My friend marvelled at the many people she encountered who carried maps in the forest, when it would be next to impossible to truly lose your way.

 In Canada you can walk for days without setting sight on another soul (not a good thing of course, if you happen to be lost).
 Our city parks are well used and always busy on a warm summer evening.
 But if you head outside the city, it doesn’t take long to find an undisturbed corner of forest to call your own.